 We think it’s safe to say that the Bermuda Triangle is one of the most controversial and mysterious locations in the world.
-The internet is going crazy about the Bermuda Triangle and there are many strange myths and rumors about this place such as the fact that planes and ships simply go missing once they enter the triangle.
-However, today we want to show you some true facts about the Bermuda Triangle that will blow you away!
+There are many strange myths and rumors about this place such as the fact that planes and ships simply go missing once they enter the triangle.
+However, today we want to show you some true facts about the Bermuda Triangle.

 20. Giant Triangle